Eamonbaloun/PC-Beginners-Guide/README.md

 ## Disclaimer

+- Videos marked with ❗ are not optional at all must watch
 - Some concepts may overlap in the videos.
 - Stick to reliable creators for accurate information.
 - Keep in mind that while technology has advanced since some videos were created, the fundamental principles remain unchanged.